 When I was studying in Osaka for ten months, my parents came to visit, and we traveled Japan for three weeks.
 But even before that, I had already explored Tokyo and also the Kanto area (Osaka, Kyoto, Nara, and Kobe) excessively.
 Since I came to live in Tokyo three years ago, I took even more time to explore the famous destinations and also lesser known places all over Japan.

 Based on this vast experience I have put together the perfect itinerary for 2 weeks in Japan.
-This two-week itinerary including traditional and modern culture, history, food and other general tips is mainly aimed at first-time visitors to Japan.
+This suggested itinerary for Japan includes traditional and modern culture, history, food and other general tips is mainly aimed at first-time visitors to Japan.
 I am currently working on detailed posts for each of the stops on this 2 weeks in Japan itinerary and will add them over time.
 For the time being, I will link to other useful resources that I think will be helpful for your travel planning.